HeliWang/Crack2018/microsoft/onsite-mianjing/leetcode-yuan-ti-and-lei-si-ti.md

 Connect leaf node in tree\(stack\)

 Implement queue using array or circular linkedlist

 Can add interval \(more than 3 overlap will be invalid\)

+Product except self

+Top k

+Find celebrity

+Burst Ballons

+Multiply Strings

+Odd Even Linked List

+Odd Even Array